- Foreplay, masturbation, oral and anal stimulation is intrinsically evil and against the natural law

 Therefore, unnatural and non-procreative sexual acts do not become permissible when these take place within marriage.
 Instead, unnatural sexual acts are made even more sinful when they take place within marriage because they offend against both nature and a Holy Sacrament.

 St. Thomas Aquinas, Summa Theologica, Second Part of the Second Part, Q. 154, Art.
 8: “And since the man who is too ardent a lover of his wife acts counter to the good of marriage if he use her indecently, although he be not unfaithful, he may in a sense be called an adulterer; and even more so than he that is too ardent a lover of another woman.”

 Notice in the quote above that St. Thomas held sexual sins within marriage to be worse than adultery, because the act occurs within marriage.
 He did not teach that all sexual acts between a husband and wife are moral as many perverted “Catholics” nowadays do.

 The phrase ‘if he use her indecently’ refers to unnatural sexual acts within marriage.
-This is clear because the good of marriage emphasized by St. Thomas is the procreation of children (Summa Theologica, II-II, Q. 154, Art.
+This is clear because the good of marriage emphasized by St. Thomas is the procreation of children (Summa Theologica, Second Part of the Second Part, Q. 154, Art.
 2).
 St. Thomas could not be referring to natural marital relations when he says ‘if he use her indecently’ because even natural marital relations done with some disorder of desire still retains the procreative function.
 But unnatural sexual acts lack this meaning, and so are contrary to the good of marriage.
 The use of unnatural sexual acts within marriage is therefore worse than adultery.